-The AAS Practical Nursing major is accredited by the Accreditation Commission for Education in Nursing (ACEN) and has full approval by the Pennsylvania State Board of Nursing.
+The Health Arts: Practical Nursing Emphasis is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Pennsylvania State Board of Nursing.
 For further information, contact ACEN at 3343 Peachtree Rd.
 NE, Suite 850, Atlanta GA 30326; 404-975-5000.

 Industries with the highest published employment for this occupation are:

 |Home Health Care Services||89,530||$23.02||$47,880|

 |Continuing Care Retirement Communities and Assisted Living Facilities for the Elderly||51,370||$23.01||$47,850|